acs-git/vSphereMetricCollector/README.md

 1. Do you use any physical or logical compute separation or tiering for different workload categories?
 2. If so, what levels of separation are currently in operation for this purpose?
+      1. Clusters
+      2. Hosts
+      3. Resource Pools
+      4. vApps
+      5. VM Reservations
 3. Label each method used with an overcommit ratio or policy currently in use.
       1. CPU
-                        2.Memory
+      2. Memory
-5. Do you have any known regularly occurring performance issues or bottlenecks for production workloads?
+4. Do you have any known regularly occurring performance issues or bottlenecks for production workloads?
-6. Any other relevant information regarding resource allocation please share it here.
+5. Any other relevant information regarding resource allocation please share it here.

 ## Dependencies and Constraints Questionnaire
 1.In the estate to be migrated, do you have restrictive operating systems, or application licensing models in use that may affect cost at the destination environment?